 The show was syndicated and aired on some CBS affiliates throughout the country.
-When Late Show with David Letterman (1993) premiered, many CBS affiliates moved Hall's show to a later timeslot or dropped the show altogether.
+When Late Show with David Letterman (1993) premiered, many CBS affiliates moved Hall's show to a later time slot or dropped the show altogether.
 Hall's show also aired on some Fox affiliates.
-One week later, Fox premiered The Chevy Chase Show" (1993) and Hall's show suffered the same fate.
-Even though Chase's show was short-lived, Hall was unable to retrieve his previous timeslots.
+One week later, Fox premiered The Chevy Chase Show (1993) and Hall's show suffered the same fate.
+Even though Chase's show was short-lived, Hall was unable to retrieve his previous time slots.
 Hall's show was still popular in the markets where his show had not been moved or replaced but the nationwide ratings had sharply declined.
 See more »

 5 of 14 people found this review helpful.

 Was this review helpful to you?